Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation: Proactive-DRONETIM Model

 \subsubsection{Status of ERVs route-to-incident.}

-Typically, the best route-to-incident location is communicated to the ERV by the TOC.
-The UAV sub-team can provide accurate information about the status of this route-to-incident and therefore reduce the response time of the ERVs to the incident location.
-As in most TIM settings, this study assumes the freeway shoulder as the main roadway used by ERVs to incident locations.
-In addition to the uncertainty of incident delay impact, the UAV deployment model of P-DRONETIM will consider how the information on the route-to-incident location will impact the response time to the incident and, thus, the extent of the reduction in the total delay from the incident.
-ERVs having such support information can reach the incident locations at a higher speed and further minimize the delay impact on the network.
+The TOC typically informs Emergency Response Vehicles (ERVs) about the best route to an incident.
+The UAV sub-team provides accurate information on this route, reducing ERVs' response time.
+The study assumes freeway shoulders as the primary route.
+Besides incident delay uncertainty, the P-DRONETIM UAV model considers how route information affects ERV response time and total delay reduction.
+With this support, ERVs can reach incidents faster, minimizing network delay impact.
 We make the following assumptions to justify the different levels of reduction in ERV response time when a UAV deploys to observe an ERV's route-to-incident location:

-\begin{itemize} \item The best recommended route-to-incident location has a hazard index (HI) based on past or current reported obstacles (e.g., disabled vehicles, debris, etc.) on the freeway shoulder.
+\begin{itemize}[leftmargin=*] \item The best recommended route-to-incident location has a hazard index (HI) based on past or current reported obstacles (e.g., disabled vehicles, debris, etc.) on the freeway shoulder.

 \item The initial travel speed of the ERV is based on the hazard index for the route.
 For example, at a high hazard index, ERVs' are advised to travel at a slower speed to accommodate enough stopping distance in case of an obstacle and avoid a crash.